I3A-NavSys/utrafman_sim/docs/install.md

 ## Set up your machine

-You can install U-TRAFMAN on either a computer or a virtual machine.
-We have successfully tested it with VMware Workstation Player 17.
+You can install U-TRAFMAN on either a real computer or a virtual machine.
+In the second case, we have successfully tested it with VMware Workstation Player 17.
 You can obtain it [here](https://www.vmware.com/es/products/workstation-player/workstation-player-evaluation.html).

 Configure a computer with **Ubuntu 20.04.6 LTS (Focal Fossa)**.
 You can obtain a Desktop Image [here](https://releases.ubuntu.com/focal).